Musical clock

 A musical clock is a clock that marks the hours of the day with a musical tune.
 They can be considered elaborate versions of striking or chiming clocks.

 Elaborate large-scale musical clocks with automatons are often installed in public places and are widespread in Japan.
 Unlike conventional electronic musical clocks, these clocks plays pre-recorded music samples, instead of using programmed sound synthesis.
 One of the earliest known domestic musical clocks was constructed by Nicholas Vallin in 1598, and it currently resides in the British Museum in London.

 Description

 The music on mechanical clocks is typically played from a spiked cylinder on bells, organ pipes, or bellows.
-On electric clocks such as quartz clocks, the music is usually generated using an electronic sound module; Seiko and Rhythm Clock are known for their battery-powered musical clocks, which frequently feature flashing lights, automatons and other moving parts designed to attract attention while in motion.
+On electric clocks such as quartz clocks, the music is usually generated using an electronic sound module.
 Most of these quartz musical clocks utilize either FM synthesis or sample-based synthesis technology for sound generation to produce high-fidelity and complex music, similar to the sound generation methods of electronic musical instruments.